guptayush2112/Project-ALU-/README.md

   Fig 1: Reference Logic Diagram
 </p>
 <p>
-Figure above represents the logic diagram used as reference when desiginng our RTL code.
+Figure above represents the logic diagram used as reference when designing our RTL code.
 Here, we can see that X and Y are the two 8-bit input registers going into the ALU while OP is our output register.
 Along with that, the ALU also has the very important six control bits viz. zx, nx, zy, ny, f, no. These 6 control bits are the ones which decide which operation will the ALU perform.
 The ALU also has two single bit staus flags labelled above as zr and ng.

 The ALU can perform 18 different logical, arithmetic and relational operations depending upon what the values of the control bits are.
 The truth table for this along with the block diagram of the ALU are given below.